 Grid (import/export) = Consumption – Generation

-When the generation and consumption cannot be monitored separately, i.e the AC output from the solar PV inverter is fed into a spare MCB in the fuse box.
+Use this when the generation and consumption cannot be monitored separately, i.e the AC output from the solar PV inverter is fed into a spare MCB in the fuse box.
 Other household loads such as lights, shower, electric cooker etc. are also connected to other outlets in the same fuse box.
-If this is the case the output from the PV inverter and the grid import/export connection will need to be monitored instead.
-Knowledge of the direction of the current is required to determine the difference between power import and power export.
-Therefore an AC-AC voltage sensor adapter is essential.
+If this is the case, then the output from the PV inverter and the grid import/export connection will need to be monitored instead.
+Knowledge of the direction of the current is required to determine the difference between power import and power export, therefore an AC-AC voltage sensor adapter is essential.

-When the AC-AC voltage sensor is used (see below) the grid import/export CT reading will go negative when exporting or vice-versa depending on the orientation of the CT clamp round the wire.
-To be compatible with the software examples included with this documentation it is desirable to clip the CT round the grid import/export cable orientated so that the reading is positive when importing and negative when exporting.
-The correct orientation can be determined by trail and error.
+When the AC-AC voltage sensor is used (see below) the sign of the grid import/export power reading will depend on the orientation of the CT.
+To be compatible with the software examples included with this documentation, it is desirable to orient the CT on the grid import/export cable so that the power reading is positive when importing and negative when exporting.
+The correct orientation can be determined by trial and error.

 Household power consumption can be calculated in software: